JsWorld

 This should pop an alert box with the correctly formatted number:

-For more information about localised number formatting with JsWorld and the various available options read the detailed page on numeric formatting.
+For more information about localised number formatting with JsWorld and the various available options read numeric formatting guide.

 5. Formatting currency amounts